-2019 FULTON COUNTY CITIZEN SATISFACTION SURVEY During the fall of 2019, Fulton County government partnered with the Institute to conduct a survey of its residents as part of its efforts to measure performance on the six Strategic Priority Areas adopted by the Board of Commissioners.
-The Strategic Priority Areas outline the top-level outcomes that direct Fulton County's efforts, that "All People" are safe, healthy, self-sufficient, have economic, cultural, and recreation opportunities, and trust their government.
-The survey of 1,053 residents was conducted from September 2019 to December 2019.
-2019 WRIGHT STATE UNIVERSITY COMPREHENSIVE NEEDS ASSESSMENT SURVEY The Burruss Institute partnered with Wright State University to assist in the data collection for a comprehensive needs assessment for Madison County, Ohio.
-The results of the survey will be used to develop and implement an action plan pertaining to child abuse and neglect prevention strategies and activities that will serve families within the region.
-The Burruss Institute conducted 365 surveys during the fall of 2019.
-Community Surveys The size and complexity of large communities makes them a challenge to accurately represent in surveys.
+Community & Online Surveys The size and complexity of large communities makes them a challenge to accurately represent in surveys.
 However, the Institute utilizes multiple methods to reach groups of people that are historically hard to reach.
 Employing multiple methods of data collection allows the Institute to capture responses that otherwise may have gone unheard.
 This ensures that diverse populations are well represented, and resulting analyses are accurate representations of the opinions of community members.

-TALLATOONA COMMUNITY ACTION PARTNERSHIP COMMUNITY NEEDS ASSESSMENT In an effort to better understand and provide assistance to the needs of low-income residents of their eight county service area, Tallatoona Community Action Partnership (TCAP) contracted with the Burruss Institute to conduct a needs assessment.
-The Institute surveyed TCAP's community partners and clients in addition to collecting and analyzing data from secondary sources, such as the Census.
-The assessment highlighted areas of need based on data regarding poverty, education levels, employment, etc. The results of the surveys and secondary data were used to help Tallatoona Community Action Partnership update their services assisting low-income individuals and families in Bartow, Cobb, Douglas, Floyd, Gordon, Haralson, Paulding, and Polk County.
+2021 BREMEN PARKS AND RECREATION ASSESSMENT In the spring of 2021, the A.L.
+Burruss Institute of Public Service and Research at Kennesaw State University to conduct a survey of residents of the City of Bremen (GA) to obtain their feedback on a number of issues related to the City's Parks and Recreation programs and facilities.
+The results of this survey will be used to assist the city in developing its 2021 Parks and Recreation Master Plan Update.
+Mail surveys were the primary method of distributing the survey to city residents.
+Surveys were mailed to a random sample of 2,400 addresses believed to be located within the city limits.
+Approximately one week after the surveys were mailed, a postcard was mailed to each address with a reminder to complete the mail survey.
+In order to improve the response rate as much as possible, the postcard also provided a URL and a scannable QR code that provided access to an online version of the survey in case a potential respondent felt more comfortable completing the survey online.
+At the same time this reminder postcard was mailed to the households in the original sample, a similar postcard was mailed to an additional 470 addresses not included in the original random sample so that residents in those households would have a chance to participate in the survey.
 Online Surveys The Burruss Institute uses Qualtrics, one of the most highly respected and secure applications available, to author and host its online surveys.
 Qualtrics allows for complex and variable-dependent branching and/or filtering within questions.
 Questions may be filtered based upon answers directly provided by respondents, data imported from a database prior to survey administration and uniquely linked to each respondent, or from information based upon responses to a combination of questions.
 Surveys are programmed to assure that only those responses which are appropriate for each specific question are accepted; for instance, it will not accept multiple responses to single-response questions.
-For questions, the question can be programmed to be mandatory.
+For questions that are vital to the analysis of data or, in the case where a response determines follow-up questions, the question can be programmed to be mandatory.
 When a question programmed as mandatory is skipped by the respondent (respondent elects not to answer that question), they receive a prompt instructing them that a response is required, thus reducing item nonresponse.
 For lengthy surveys, a "Save" function can be added to a survey, allowing respondents to save his or her responses and return at a later time to complete and submit their survey.
 Qualtrics enables users to take a survey using computers, tablets, or cell phones.